The Bitch Is Back (Veronica Mars): Plot

 Logan regretfully informs Veronica that there is a sex video circulating of her and Piz, handing her a burned DVD; she berates him and denies the recording is authentic.
 After viewing the video, she goes to find Piz, who is badly bruised and bleeding, to confirm he was not involved in recording the footage, which he was not.
 Learning Logan attacked Piz due to mistakenly believing Piz made and released the video, Parker confronts Logan in his hotel room, tearfully breaking up with him because his actions show he still loves Veronica.
-Veronica arrives as Parker is leaving, and berates him for attacking Piz.
+Veronica arrives as Parker is leaving, and yells at him for attacking Piz, and cuts him out of her life.
 She then confronts Dick about the origins of the sex tape, who reveals that he got it from Chip Diller.
 Veronica intimidates Chip and gets Domonick Desante's name, but Domonick steadfastly refuses to tell her anything.
 Veronica warns Domonick that he'll regret his refusal, and follows through by cancelling Domonick's credit cards and enlisting Weevil's help to remove Domonick's tires from his car.
 This leads him to name Gorya Sorokin, whom Veronica later wiretaps, looking for answers.

 The wiretap leads her to a secret contact method, where she sets up surveillance and is shocked to catch Wallace (Percy Daggs III) as one of the participants.
 Veronica talks to Wallace and he realizes it's connected to the secret society, The Castle, for which he is being recruited.
 Wallace tells Veronica that he's out, but she asks him to continue in order to aid her in figuring out what's going on.
 Wallace discovers the equipment used to tape him in his initial initiation was similar to that which was used to film Veronica and Piz.
 The members make Wallace go into a room with a chair and a camera, strip down to his underwear and put on a shock collar, and proceed to ask him very personal questions.
 He hears random yelling, and is told that other recruits will be shocked if he answers untruthfully.
 He is shocked once when he tells the truth, and upon complaint, he is informed that someone else lied and he received the punishment.
 When they find Veronica's spy pen in Wallace's discarded clothes, they forcibly remove him, but he is able to figure out the identity of one of the other recruits.
 Veronica sneaks into the house of the recruit Wallace names, which is revealed to be the Kane residence first by a large portrait of Lilly Kane (Amanda Seyfried), and then by another of Duncan Kane.
 Approaching voices forces Veronica into hiding behind a curtain, where she observes two men, one of whom is Jake Kane, discussing The Castle.
 After they leave, Veronica steals Jake's hard drive.